mintae0424/Interactive-Lab-Hub/Lab 1/README.md

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

 **Are there things that seemed better on paper than acted out?**
+There are certainly few questions that needs to be answered in order for this device to work well.
+One, how can the device make sure that the player has washed his or hands?
+Two, what will happen if the player temporarily takes the slippers off and put them back on?

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**
+Ideally, this device would be better if it was a robot that followed each player around or kept track of players in the apartment.
+However such device would be much more costly to make.
+Another idea could be multiple screen-like devices that are set up throughout the apartment and keep track of players washing their hands.

 ## Part C. Prototype the device